hifreedo/up9rade/_posts/2018-06-03-neural-network-grade-1.md

 It's the initial post of series: neural network.

-The languages will be implemented here are: javascript and processing.
+The languages will be implemented here are: javascript/python and processing.

 Reason for choosing these 2, is they are easy to visualize and provides friendly interaction, which will help out in understanding "how".